 The market share in Finland is approximately 37.2% (Kesko's own estimate).
 Competitors: Prisma, S-market and Alepa/Sale (S Group), Lidl, Stockmann, Tokmanni, Halpa-Halli and M-chain shops.

 Market share cannot be reliably calculated.
 Competitors: department stores, hypermarkets, discounters, specialist chains and online stores.

-The market share is estimated to have strengthened to approximately 43% (Kesko's own estimate).
+The market share is estimated to have strengthened to approximately 41% (Kesko's own estimate, based on new peer group and the Finnish Grocery Trade Association’s Foodservice wholesale market size as of the start of 2017).
 Competitors: Meira Nova, Metro-tukku, Heinon Tukku, Suomen Palvelutukkurit.